lgatellier/hookbridge/README.md

 Currently supported tags :
 - `v0.2.0`

+**DISCLAIMER :** This project has not been released in a stable version yet.
+Breaking changes can still occur until version `1.0.0` is released.

 ## Configuration
 You can configure the gateway using a single JSON file (usually named `routes.json`).
 Here is an example file :
 ```json